aditandadit/ParallelProgramming-Java/README.md

 Week 4 : implementing one-dimensional iterative averaging using Phasers.
 ```
-Phasers ArriveAndAwaitAdvance act like Barrier
+Phasers ArriveAndAwaitAdvance acts like a Barrier
-Break into Arrive and AwaitAdvance that allows local Thread Specific work between
+Broken into Arrive and AwaitAdvance a Phasor Allow local Thread Specific work between
 Arrive and AwaitAdvance
 ```